ethereum/ethereum-org-website/src/content/developers/docs/scaling/optimistic-rollups/index.md

 #### Single-round interactive proving {#single-round-interactive-proving}

-Single-round interactive proving schemes replay the disputed transaction on-chain to detect fraud.
-What follows is a high-level overview of this type of fraud proof:

-1. The challenger posts a bond and initiates the fraud proof computation.

-2. The challenger provides the old state root, their version of the new state root, the disputed transaction, and relevant state data.
+Single-round interactive proving schemes replay the disputed transaction on Ethereum to detect fraud.
+The process starts with the challenger posting a bond and initiating the fraud proof computation, after which they provide relevant information, such as the old state root, their version of the new state root, the disputed transaction, and state data.

-3. The rollup protocol re-executes the disputed transaction on L1 (Ethereum) using a verifier contract.
+The rollup protocol emulates the re-execution of the disputed transaction on L1 (Ethereum) using a verifier contract.
 Because this process occurs in a sandboxed environment, it isn’t affected by activity on the Ethereum network.

-4. The state root computed while re-executing the transaction on-chain determines who wins the challenge.
+The state root computed while re-executing the transaction on-chain determines who wins the challenge.
 If the challenger's claim about the rollup’s correct state is correct, the operator is penalized for fraud by having their bond slashed.

+![Diagram showing what happens when a fraudulent transaction occurs in an Optimistic rollup in Ethereum](./optimistic-rollups.png)

+Some notes about this type of fraud proof:

+1. Optimistic rollups that re-execute transactions to detect fraud must publish state commitments for individual transactions in a block.
+This helps verify the validity of transactions, but also increases data rollups must publish on-chain (with implications for overall rollup costs).

-Part of the bond is awarded to the challenger, while the other part is burned.
-This is done to prevent collusion among validators; if two validators collude to initiate bogus challenges, they will still forfeit a considerable chunk of the entire stake.
+2. Part of the malicious asserter's bond is awarded to the challenger, while the other part is burned.
+The burning prevents collusion among validators; if two validators collude to initiate bogus challenges, they will still forfeit a considerable chunk of the entire stake.

-Another thing to note about this type of fraud proof is that the challenger's gas costs are reimbursed.Ben Jones from Optimism describes the bonding system in place:
+3. The challenger's gas costs for initiating the fraud proof are reimbursed.
+Ben Jones from Optimism describes the bonding system in place:

-"_Anyone who might be able to take an action that you would have to prove fraudulent to secure your funds requires that you post a bond.
+> _"Anyone who might be able to take an action that you would have to prove fraudulent to secure your funds requires that you post a bond.
 You basically take some ETH and lock it up and you say "Hey, I promise to tell the truth"...
 If I don't tell the truth and fraud is proven, this money will be slashed.
-Not only does some of this money get slashed but some of it will pay for the gas that people spent doing the fraud proof_"
+Not only does some of this money get slashed but some of it will pay for the gas that people spent doing the fraud proof._"

-![Diagram showing what happens when a fraudulent transaction occurs in an Optimistic rollup in Ethereum](./optimistic-rollups.png)

 So you can see the incentives: participants get penalized for conducting fraud and reimbursed for proving fraud.

 #### Multi-round interactive proving {#multi-round-interactive-proving}

-Multi-round interactive proving involves a back-and-forth protocol overseen by an L1 verifier contract, which ultimately decides the lying party.
-What follows is a high-level overview of this type of fraud proof:

-1. After a node challenges an assertion, the asserter is required to divide the disputed assertion into *two* assertions which, when combined, make up a single assertion.
+Multi-round interactive proving involves a back-and-forth protocol between the asserter and challenger overseen by an L1 verifier contract, which ultimately decides the lying party.
+After an L2 node challenges an assertion, the asserter is required to divide the disputed assertion into two equal halves.
 Each individual assertion in this case will contain as many steps of computation as the other.

-2. The challenger will then choose what part of the assertion it wants to challenge.
-This dividing process (called a “bisection protocol”) continues until both parties are disputing an assertion about a *single* step of execution.
+The challenger will then choose what assertion it wants to challenge.
+The dividing process (called a “bisection protocol”) continues until both parties are disputing an assertion about a *single* step of execution.
+At this point, the L1 contract will resolve the dispute by evaluating the instruction (and its result) to catch the fraudulent party.

-3. At this point, the asserter must provide a “one-step proof” verifying the validity of the disputed single-step computation.
+The asserter is required to provide a “one-step proof” verifying the validity of the disputed single-step computation.
 If the asserter fails to provide the one-step proof, or the L1 verifier deems the proof invalid, they lose the challenge.

+Some notes about this type of fraud proof:

-Multi-round interactive proving is considered more efficient in computing fraud proofs because it minimizes the work the L1 chain must do in dispute arbitration.
-Instead of replaying the entire transaction, Ethereum only needs to verify one step in the rollup's execution.
+1. Multi-round interactive fraud proving is considered efficient because it minimizes the work the L1 chain must do in dispute arbitration.
+Instead of replaying the entire transaction, Ethereum only needs to re-execute one step in the rollup's execution.

+2. Bisection protocols reduce the amount of data posted on-chain (no need to publish state commits for every transaction).
+Also, optimistic rollup transactions don't have constrained by Ethereum's gas limit.
+Conversely, optimistic rollups re-executing transactions must make sure an L2 transaction has a lower gas limit to emulate its execution within a single Ethereum transaction.

 ##### Why fraud proofs matter for optimistic rollups {#fraud-proof-benefits}